Aitia-IIOT/ah5-docs-java-spring/docs/api/consumerauthorization/authorization-token-generic-mqtt.md

 }
 ```

 The service operation **responds** with an [MQTTResponseTemplate](../data-models/mqtt-response-template.md) JSON encoded message in which the status code is `201` if called successfully and the record has been created.
-The response template payload might contains a Base64 [String](../primitives.md#string) cryptographic addition (depending on the specified [EncryptionAlgorithmName](../primitives.md#encryptionalgorithmname)).
+The response template payload might contain a Base64 [String](../primitives.md#string) cryptographic addition (depending on the specified [EncryptionAlgorithmName](../primitives.md#encryptionalgorithmname)).

 ```
 {